 - To present only such homework assignments, term papers, examination papers, etc. that are the results if their own work;

-- To honestly pursue research and scholarship by acknowledge sources used in term papers and other assignments;
+- To honestly pursue research and scholarship by acknowledging sources used in term papers and other assignments;

 - To never fabricate sources and data;